ArtSabintsev/Harpy/README.md

 	 Please use the HarpyLanguage constants defined in Harpy.h. */ [[Harpy sharedInstance] setForceLanguageLocalization:<#HarpyLanguageConstant#>];

         /* (OPTIONAL): Delays the update prompt by a specific number of days.
-By default, this value is set to 1 day to avoid an issue where Apple updates the JSON faster than the app binary propogates to the App Store.
+By default, this value is set to 1 day to avoid an issue where Apple updates the JSON faster than the app binary propogates to the App Store.*/
    [[Harpy sharedInstance] setShowAlertAfterCurrentVersionHasBeenReleasedForDays:<#Int#>];

 	// Perform check for new version of your app